 5 What technical requirements should be specified for the associated digital sound channels?

 6 What are the parameters that should be specified to use the same interface to also transport the various payloads given in ITU-R Recommendations?

+7 What provisions should be taken to ensure security in the transport of broadcast programme signals and devices connected with interfaces?

 further decides